 Addressing the Challenge

 The team created and distributed an in-depth survey to both extension and land-grant educators across the region and outside partners who provide youth water education.
-In total, 113 extension and land-grant professionals from nine different institutions responded to the survey listing the youth water education curriculum used across the region, as well as the outside partners they work with, and the challenges to their program’s success.
+In total, 230 extension and land-grant professionals from nine different institutions responded to the survey listing the youth water education curriculum used across the region as well as the outside partners they work with, and the challenges to their program’s success.

-The team is working on organizing and displaying this data in a user-friendly manner which can be used as a resource to educators both within extension and beyond across the region.
+The team is currently in the final stages of analyzing the responses and plans to displaying this data in a user-friendly manner which can be used as a resource to educators both within extension and beyond across the region.

-The team is also preparing a report on their findings with recommendations for youth water educational programming.
+The team is also planning on submitting a manuscript on their findings with recommendations for youth water educational programming for publication.